Survicate/survicate-android-sdk/README.md

 ```

 ### Reset
-If you need to test surveys on your device, `reset()` method might be helpful.
-This method will reset all user data stored on the device (views, traits, answers).
+If you need to test surveys on your device, the `reset()` method might be helpful.
+This method will clear all user data stored on the device (views, traits, answers).

 ```kotlin
 Survicate.reset()